cryptimeleon/groupsig/README.md

 ## Cryptimeleon Groupsig

+The Groupsig library offers interfaces and tests useful for implementing group signatures as well as example implementations in Java 8.
+The interfaces have largely been derived from [DiaArrRod15].

+## Security Disclaimer
 **WARNING: This library is meant to be used for prototyping and as a research tool *only*.
-It has not been sufficiently vetted to use in production**
+It has not been sufficiently vetted for use in security-critical production environments.
+All implementations are to be considered experimental.**

-This library offers interfaces and tests useful for implementing group signatures as well as example implementations in Java 8.
-The interfaces have largely been derived from [DiaArrRod15].

 ## Implementations
 We are currently working on implementing the traceable group signature from [ChoParYun06].